-This appliance has been certified for installations up to 10,100 ft above sea level without modification.
-Installations greater than 10,100 ft above sea level are not intended.
-Unauthorized modifications may result in unsafe operation.
+This heater has been approved for installations up to 10,100 ft above sea level.
+Heaters installed at elevations 5,400 ft and above sea level may require a reduction in the maximum vent connector length (pg.
+12, pg.
+16).

-In order to assure the safe and efficient performance of the water heater, it is necessary to follow the vent connector length rules shown in Tables 1-3.
-Failure to adhere to these rules can result in the unsafe operation of the appliance.
+WARNING: In order to assure the safe and efficient performance of the water heater, it is necessary to follow the vent connector length rules shown in Tables 1-4 (pg.
+12, pg.
+16).
+Failure to adhere to these rules can result in the unsafe operation of the appliance, risking property damage and the production of carbon monoxide gas.